 In his most recent interview on Friday evening, Ibrahimovic had also hinted that an announcement was imminent.

 “It’s secret.
 All will soon be revealed,” he told the Swedish Football Association’s new app Blågult Inifrån.

-The Sky story, by respected football reporter Andy Burton was given additional credence by a follow-up story in the UK's Guardian
+The Sky story, by respected football reporter Andy Burton was given additional credence by a follow-up story in the UK's Guardian newspaper.

 The Guardian reported that Ibrahimovic's agent Mino Raiola had already reached a deal with Manchester over the striker's salary, leaving only a verbal agreement between Ibrahimovic and Mourinho over his role at the team to clinch the deal.

 According to the newspaper, the 1.95m tall player fears becoming a back-up striker as he comes close to the end of his career.

 Raiola had denied as recently as last week that his client was headed to Old Trafford.

 “We have not decided anything yet.
 I think it will be a surprise in the end.
 Everyone is harping on about only United, United, United,” he told Expressen newspaper.

 Ibrahimovic “will pull a surprise,” Raiola said, adding “it’s not true he’s going to Manchester United.”

 After Sky Sports broke its story on Friday night, it was downplayed by Tancredi Palmeri, the well-connected Italian football journalist.